The herpes simplex virus is incredibly common in the United States and worldwide.

 Yes, you can still have sex if you have HSV-1 or HSV-2.

 However, you should avoid intimate contact if you’re experiencing an active outbreak.
-This will reduce the risk of transmission to your partner.
+This will reduce the risk for transmission to your partner.

 For example, if you have a cold sore you should avoid kissing your partner or performing oral sex.